britram/rains-prototype/draft-trammell-rains-protocol.md

 after a configured idle time without any messages containing other content being sent.

+In general, servers should follow the principles laid out in Sections 4.1 and 4.2 of {{I-D.thomson-postel-was-wrong}}.
+A malformed message section, or a message section with any invalid (but not expired) signature, should be dropped and log.
+A malformed message section or invalid signature should not, however, result in other sections in the same message being dropped, except as explicitly noted above.

 ## Message Transmission

 As noted in {{protocol-processing}} many messages are sent in reply to messages